Amanda Lewis, MA, FRCGS

 Current Personal Writing Project

-I’m visiting all 43 Champion trees on the BC Big Tree registry, and writing about them on my blog, www.trackinggiants.com.
+I’m writing my first book, Tracking Giants: A Tree Pilgrimage, coming from Greystone Books in fall 2021.
+This book is a travelogue/memoir about searching for 46 Champion trees on the BC Big Tree registry.
 These trees—the largest of their species—are located in parks and forests, down logging roads and in the backcountry, and many do not have clear coordinates.
 It’s an adventure, to say the least!

 “Tracking Giants: Searching for the Champion Trees of British Columbia.”
 Guest post for the Sierra Club BC’s blog.
 April 15, 2019.